IELP FAQ

 A. The University of Houston Law Center and The University of Calgary offer an International Energy Lawyers Program which allows students to earn both American and Canadian law degrees in four years.
 Students will spend two years at each school and take courses that will enable them to apply for admission to bars in the United States and Canada.
 The driving force behind the program is a shared commitment to natural resource, energy and environmental law.

 Through the IELP, Law students will learn to analyze complex emerging issues in energy and environmental sectors and earn degrees in U.S. and Canada.
 The University of Calgary and the University of Houston Law Center each enjoy international reputations as leading law schools in these areas and Houston and Calgary are leading energy centers.
-This collaboration is unique given its specialization in energy law.
+This collaboration is unique given its specialization in energy, natural resources and environmental law.

 Q. What is the application process?

-A. University of Calgary students interested in the IELP are required to submit a Statement of Interest and supporting documentation to the Assistant Dean, Student Services, at the University of Calgary.
+A. University of Calgary students interested in the IELP are required to submit a Statement of Interest and supporting documentation Student Services, at the University of Calgary.
 To be eligible to apply to the IELP, students must have completed the required first-year program and earn a cumulative GPA that places them in the top half of the class.

 Q. When do I apply?

-A. Students should apply to the program before beginning their second year and must receive formal approval from the Assistant Dean, Student Services.
+A. Students should apply to the program before beginning their second year and must receive formal approval from Student Services.
 If accepted by the University of Calgary’s IELP committee, the student can proceed to the University of Houston admissions process.

 Q. What is the UH admissions process?